jahidhasanri/assignment-10-solution-client/README.md

 4. **Interactive User Experience**
    - Includes features like dark/light mode toggle and sort functionality by price.
    - Integration of Lottie React animations and React Tooltip for enhanced interactivity.

 5. **Error-Free Navigation**
    - Handles private routes gracefully and ensures no errors upon reloading any page.

 ---

 ## 🗂️ Pages and Functionalities

 ### Public Pages
-- **Home Page**
-  - Banner with a slider showcasing meaningful sports content.
+- **Home Page:** Banner with a slider, product categories, and extra information sections.
-  - Product and sports categories sections.
-  - Two additional sections for extra information.

-- **All Sports Equipment**
-  - Displays all equipment in a table with sorting by price functionality.
+- **All Sports Equipment:** Displays all equipment with sorting by price and view details functionality.
-  - View Details button for more information about products.

-- **Login and Register Pages**
-  - User authentication with validation messages using React Toastify.
+- **Login/Register Pages:** User authentication with validation using React Toastify.

-- **404 Page**
-  - A custom-designed page for non-existing routes.
+- **404 Page:** Custom-designed page for non-existing routes.

 ### Private Pages
-- **Add Equipment Page**
+- **Add Equipment Page:** Secure form for adding products with necessary fields.
-  - A secure form to add new products with fields like image, name, price, category, and more.

-- **View Details Page**
+- **View Details Page:** Detailed view of selected products.
-  - Displays all details of a selected product in a visually appealing design.

-- **My Equipment List**
-  - Shows all items added by the logged-in user in a card format with options to update or delete.
+- **My Equipment List:** Displays items added by the user with update and delete options.

-- **Update Page**
-  - Editable form to update existing product details with validation and success messages.
+- **Update Page:** Editable form to update product details with validation and success messages.

 ---

-## 🛠️ Tech Stack

-- **Frontend**: React, Tailwind CSS, React Toastify, React Router, React Tooltip, Lottie React
-- **Backend**: Node.js, Express.js, MongoDB
-- **Authentication**: Firebase Authentication (Email/Password and Google Login)
-- **Hosting**: Firebase (Client-side), Vercel (Server-side)

----

-## 🧑‍💻 Project Dependencies
+## 📦 Project Dependencies
 ```json
 {
   "name": "assignment-10-solution-client",